 Diagnosis and Treatment of Golfer’s Elbow

 Golfer’s Elbow is not the only cause of elbow pain, so it is important to get evaluated by a physician to determine a diagnosis.
 Left untreated, Golfer’s Elbow can lead to chronic elbow pain or limit the range of motion.
 If you are suffering with elbow pain and ready to be evaluated, our doctors at Houston Spine and Sports Medicine have years of experience treating elbow pain and offer multiple nonsurgical treatment options for their patients.
 During your initial evaluation, the physician will get a medical history, complete a physical exam, and determine if any diagnostic imaging such as a MRI needs to be completed.
 Onsite diagnostic ultrasound is available to evaluate the health of your musculoskeletal structures and tendons.
 Once you have been evaluated, our physicians determine a treatment plan best suited for your condition.

-Dr. Curtis Fandrich and Dr. Shaun Lehmann strive to treat elbow pain with nonsurgical treatment options that help your body to naturally heal itself.
+Dr. Shaun Lehmann strives to treat elbow pain with nonsurgical treatment options that help your body to naturally heal itself.
 There are multiple nonsurgical treatments available at Houston Spine and Sports Medicine, such as Physical Therapy, Prolotherapy, and Platelet Rich Plasma (PRP).
 Our physicians are ready to help you determine the course of treatment that is best for you.

 Houston Spine and Sports Medicine is located The Woodlands, Texas.
 We are easily reached from Conroe, Tomball, Cypress, Kingwood, Magnolia and most other areas of Houston.